ixaxaar/microfrontend-tutorial/README.md

 - No clear Ownership in cases of multiple products involvement
 - Conflicting priorities

-In Setu, we have a central payments console at present (bridge) which is maintained by the collect team.
-In order to build more consoles per product, we need a framework in which teams can work on their project with minimum obstacles.
-Added to this, the requirement of a central account experience makes things more complicated.
-This creates a need for adding a layer of abstraction for an ecosystem for multiple projects to coexist.

-In the past we would have approached those problems by dividing parts of our application in a shared components library, abstracting some business logic in other libraries so they could be reused across different parts of the application.

 # Microfrontends

 Micro-frontends are an emerging architecture inspired by microservices architecture.